 In Alaska waters, Pacific cod fisheries are managed separately, but similarly, in the Bering Sea and Aleutian Islands and in the Gulf of Alaska.
 Fishermen must have a permit to participate in these fisheries, and the number of available permits is limited to control the amount of fishing.
 Every year, managers determine how much Pacific cod can be caught and then allocate this catch quota among groups of fishermen.
 Catch is monitored through record keeping, reporting requirements, and observer monitoring.

 Pacific cod are rarely available in large numbers to be caught in the groundfish fishery off the West Coast.
 Managers use recent historical harvest numbers to set precautionary limits on annual catch for this population.
 The West Coast groundfish trawl fishery is now managed under a trawl rationalization catch share program.

 Pacific cod is fished off the West Coast of the U.S. as well as in Canada, Alaska, Russia, and Japan.
-It grows quickly and can produce several hundred thousand eggs per year, making it more resilient to fishing pressure, although it does form dense spawning aggregations that make large catches more likely.
+It grows quickly and can produce several hundred thousand eggs per year, making it resilient to fishing pressure, although it does form dense spawning aggregations that make large catches more likely.
 Overall inherent vulnerability is a moderate concern, according to Seafood Watch.

 Pacific cod abundance has fluctuated, but the most recent stock assessments for the Bering Sea and the Gulf of Alaska showed that it was not overfished and overfishing was not occurring.
 The West Coast stock has never been formally assessed because the numbers are rarely big enough, according to the U.S. National Marine Fisheries Service.
 Seafood Watch reports from 2014 for Pacific cod noted a lack of independent Pacific cod stock assessments for Japan, and uncertainty about whether surveys and stock assessments conducted in Russia are scientifically independent.